School program: Be an Upstander (Grades 9 to 12)

 • Upstanders recognize injustice and use their unique strengths, gifts and abilities to create change.

-• Upstanders recognize injustices.
-They can act both as agents and allies in activism, taking a stand for a cause that affects them or their community or taking a stand for a cause that affects others.
+• Upstanders recognize injustices and know the difference between taking a stand for a cause that affects them directly or one that affects others.

 • Upstanders use their strengths, gifts and abilities to create change, being mindful of how they can be a good ally.